Bring Your Own Device

 Students are able to bring devices with the following specifications:

 - highly portable device (must be able to fit easily into a school bag)

 - be robust (a good quality device should last a student four years)

 - run Google-Apps effectively (this is MOST important)

-We have decided not to name one particular device for all parents/caregivers to buy as the market is changing so rapidly that new devices are appearing all the time, the Chromebook being the most recent.
-Chromebooks are a sensible option at year 9 and 10 as students work in a Google Apps environment.
+We have decided not to name one particular device for all parents/caregivers to buy as the market is changing so rapidly that new devices are appearing all the time.
+However, Chromebooks are a sensible option at year 9 and 10 as students work in a Google Apps environment.
 Seniors may also use Chromebooks depending on course selection as some courses will have greater software needs.
-HVHS has adopted Google Apps for Education, so it is important that the laptop, notebook or tablet is compatible with Google products.
-For most students a tablet or low-level notebook will be sufficient but we do recommend a device with a keyboard or a keyboard attachment.
+HVHS has adopted Google Apps for Education, so it is important that any laptop is compatible with Google products.
+We do recommend a device with a keyboard or a keyboard attachment.
 Students doing senior courses, especially Statistics, Media Studies, Photography, Graphics and Art Design,may prefer to use a more powerful laptop.
-However,specialist computer rooms and pods will be available for these courses.
+However,specialist computer rooms will be available for these courses.

 Portable devices should be protected by a username and password.
 This should not be disclosed to other students.
 Portable devices should be stored in a protective bag and care should be taken to ensure that it is placed carefully inside a school bag.
 Digital devices should never be left in unsupervised areas during the school day.The security of a student owned device is the responsibility of the student.
 Where possible, laptops should be engraved or labeled with the student’s name.